-The processes of speciation have always puzzled scientists.
-It is difficult to understand how one species can divide into two.
-This must happen frequently to generate the enormous species diversity of around 350,000 flowering plants we see today.
+Beverley’s talk will focus on answering the question of how one plant species becomes two.
+This has happened frequently in the past in order to generate the enormous species diversity of around 350,000 flowering plants we see today.

 Science on Sundays is a programme of free, informal, monthly, drop-in plant science talks, bringing the latest discoveries in plant science to our visitors in a 30 minute nutshell.